Strange Horizons review of Joma West's Twice Lived

-A review I wrote of Joma West's novel Twice Lived is up in the most recent issue of Strange Horizons, and can be read at this link.
-This book is a young adult speculative fiction story following two characters, named Lily and Canna, who are both afflicted with a fictional disorder called "shifting" which causes them to periodically teleport between one of two nearly identical universes.
-The main plot revolves around a crisis that Lily and Canna both face when they learn that at some point in their immediate futures, they will "settle" in one of the two worlds they have so far lived their lives (in the process permanently losing touch with the people they know in the other universe).
+This book is a young adult speculative fiction story following two characters, named Lily and Canna, who are both afflicted with a fictional disorder called "shifting."
+This disorder causes them to periodically teleport between one of two nearly identical universes, with the exact moment at which they move between realities always being random.
+The main plot of the novel revolves around a crisis which Lily and Canna both face when they learn that at some point in their immediate futures, they will "settle" in one of the two worlds they have so far lived their lives.
+In the process, they will permanently lose touch with the people whom they know in the other universe.

 Due to the stresses involved in a life spent randomly shifting between worlds, both Lily and Canna have learned to carefully divide the expectations hoisted upon them by others into two distinct identities, both of which have not only their own family and friend groups, but also personal interests and hopes for their respective futures.
 When one character vanishes from the reality they call their home, the identity of their counterpart reappears in the other universe.
 Yet now that they are nearing the point in their lives at which they will likely settle, they are both coming to contemplate the simple realization that only one of the two lives they have so far lived will continue on into the future.